 It is symbolic of royalty and luxury and used to denote the best in life.
 The color is best used for websites that sell high-end goods to a niche consumer group.
 Used in combination with shades of pink, it immediately stirs the soft feminine luxury feel in women consumers.

 Psychology of PINK

 Pink symbolizes all that is soft and feminine.
-Businesses dealing with items for baby girls, young and adolescent girls, women’s health and fashion make ample use of pink.
-It is a niche color for women’s fashion industry.
+Businesses dealing with items for baby girls, young and adolescent girls, women’s health, and fashion make ample use of pink.
+It is a niche color for the women’s fashion industry.

 Psychology of BROWN